devclub-iitd/Yearbook/Documentation/post_processing/README.md

 │       ├── out_0.jpg
 │       └── out_0.pdf
 ```
 2. Download the yearbook PDFs from the web portal and place them inside the corresponding department folder in `collage_and_yearbook` with the name `yearbook.pdf`.
-Also place the corresponding department picture with the name `department_pic.jpg`.
+Also place the corresponding department picture with the name `department_pic1.jpg` and `department_pic2.jpg` (if any).
 Also add the front page as `frontpage.pdf` in `collage_and_yearbook` folder.
 Now the directory structure of `collage_and_yearbook` is:
 ```